gowthamnagu/InShortsT5/README.md

-# 📰 News Summarizer
+# 📰 InShortsT5

-**News Summarizer** is a deep learning-based application built using a fine-tuned **T5-small** model with **TensorFlow** for *abstractive* news summarization.
+**InShortsT5** is a Large Language Model application built using a fine-tuned **T5-small** model with **TensorFlow** for *abstractive* news summarization.
 The goal is to automatically generate concise and meaningful summaries from longer news articles.

-Unlike extractive approaches that merely copy sentences from the original text, this summarizer generates entirely new summaries, mimicking human-like abstraction and paraphrasing using the **T5 architecture**.
+Unlike extractive approaches that merely copy sentences from the original text, this summarizer generates entirely new summaries, mimicking human-like abstraction and paraphrasing using the **T5 architecture (LLM)**.

 ## 📌 Dataset